w3c/WebPlatformWG/meetings/10-11mayHTML.md

 The aim is to bring the HTML editors together to discuss work mode and editorial strategy, and to work collaboratively on the HTML5.1 specification.

 * Modules and integration
-* Reviewing WHATWG changes since Jan 12th 2016
+* Reviewing WHATWG changes since Jan 12th 2016 [Diff tool](https://diffofhtmls.herokuapp.com/)

 Please add your name, and agenda requests here by [editing a branch and making a Pull Request](https://github.com/w3c/WebPlatformWG/blob/gh-pages/meetings/10-11mayHTML.md), or by mail to either the public-webapps mailing list or the chairs of the Web Platform group, which will result in it being posted here.